freenas/freenas-docs/userguide/intro.rst

 * Python has been updated to version 3.6.1.

+* The :command:`sas3flash` firmware upgrade tool for LSI/Avago/Broadcom 9305-8i, 9305-16i, and 9305-24i host adapters has
+  been updated to the latest version.

 * An option to save the encryption seed has been added to the :ref:`System` :guilabel:`Save Config` button.